 What Is the 0T Tax Code?

-The 0T tax code is commonly issued when HMRC doesn’t have enough information to assign your correct tax code.
+The 0T tax code is a bit of a red flag in the UK tax system.
+It means you’re not getting any tax-free personal allowance, so every pound you earn is taxed from the get-go.
 It means you’re not entitled to any personal allowance, and all your income is taxed.
 This tax code often appears when you change jobs, retire, or start a new income source without providing your P45 or completing a Starter Checklist.

 When you see the 0T tax code UK on your payslip, it typically signals a temporary issue.
 Employers use it as a holding tax code.
 You might also find it if you’ve used your full personal allowance elsewhere or if you’ve started a second job.
 Understanding tax code 0T is essential because it directly affects your take-home pay.
 This results in more tax being deducted than a standard code like 1257L.